drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Two Major Types of Aromatic Interactions

-Two types of aromatic interactions are highlighted here, the one involving a stacking and the other an orthogonal interaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/two-major-types-aromatic-interactions-154f699d'><i class='fa fa-play' aria-hidden='true'></i></button>Two types of aromatic interactions are highlighted here, the one involving a stacking and the other an orthogonal interaction.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/alt1_5_2_3_1.png){: loading=lazy }

 #### Overview of Possible Interactions

-Here are the interactions we mentioned in example 2; for clarity the rest of the structure was removed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/overview-possible-interactions-7805e8f3'><i class='fa fa-play' aria-hidden='true'></i></button>Here are the interactions we mentioned in example 2; for clarity the rest of the structure was removed.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_5_2_s4.png){: loading=lazy }

 ### Geometry of Ester Groups

-The ester moiety is planar.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/geometry-ester-groups-08d4ba36'><i class='fa fa-play' aria-hidden='true'></i></button>The ester moiety is planar.
 In principle it can exist in two geometries, the cis-(E) and the trans-(Z).
 However the E isomer is never observed in acyclic ester systems, the difference of energy between the E and the Z forms is so large that it is difficult to measure.
 Theoretical calculations indicate a difference of 25 kJ/mol in favor of the Z isomer.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer